Chair and Vice Chair

 I’m currently working as a freelance Early Years Childcare Assessor/Tutor and I have an up to date knowledge and understanding of Early Years education.
 I have undertaken this role (freelance and staff posts) for the last 20 years.

 I also work as a volunteer at the local church, being involved in children’s work.

-I feel that these roles help me to support the school in role as a Local Authority governor.
+I feel that these roles help me to support the school in my role as Chair of Governors.